GoldenMaximo/Maxs-Gun-Shop/README.md

 pnpm install
 ```

-3. Create an .env file with the following properties according to your local database configuration:
+3. Create an .env file with the following properties according to your local database and nodemailer configuration:

 ```
 DB_USER=*
 DB_NAME=*
 DB_PASS=*
+NODEMAILER_API_KEY=*
 ```